Eniola-Oluwashola/portfolio/README.md

 - **Problem Diagnosis** — comfortable sitting with ambiguous or incomplete data and figuring out what question it can actually answer
 - **Attention to Detail** — a data-collection background means I catch quality issues before they become a dashboard's bad assumption

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS

-**Sales Performance Diagnostic & Revenue Optimization (Excel Case Study): A Multi-Dimensional Business Intelligence Analysis of Revenue Trends, Sales Team Effectiveness, Product Performance, and Geographic Market Contribution.**
+**Case Study 1 - Executive Sales Analytics Dashboard: Revenue Optimization and Performance Intelligence.**

 ![image](THE SYNTAX GROUP DASHBOARD..jpeg)